awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1_prerequistes.md

 ### (Required for automated Installation with cid-cmd tool) Python 3.9+
 For automatic installation you will require Python 3.9+ and PIP installed.
+This can be AWS CloudShell in your AWS account.

+### (Required for manual install only) AWSCLI
+For manual deployements you will need and environment with [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions).
+This can be AWS CloudShell in your AWS account.

 ### Prepare Cost & Usage Report